2023 Best Business Schools in the New England Region

 On average, students take out $15,823 in loans while pursuing their degree.
 Those who take out this much in loans have to make a monthly payment of about $704 if they are on a 10-year repayment plan.
 During the early years of their career, Tufts graduates make an average of $58,524 annually.

-Degree recipients from Bentley accumulate an average of $22,628 in student debt by the time they complete their degree.
+On average, students take out $22,628 in loans while pursuing their degree.
 For those students on a 10-year repayment plan, the average payment due each month is around $529.
 During the early years of their career, Bentley graduates make an average of $70,654 annually.

 Harvard University came in at #10 in this year’s edition of the ranking.

 Degree recipients from Harvard accumulate an average of $26,098 in student debt by the time they complete their degree.
-During the early years of their career, Harvard graduates make an average of $78,371 annually.
+Once they receive their degree, Harvard graduates enter the workforce, making an average salary of $78,371 during the early year of their career.

 Northeastern University came in at #11 in this year’s edition of the ranking.

-With a ranking of #12, Fairfield University did quite well on this year’s best schools for business students working.
+With a ranking of #14, Worcester Polytechnic Institute did quite well on this year’s best schools for business students working.

 With a ranking of #15, Mount Wachusett Community College did quite well on this year’s best schools for business students working.